 WeTransfer is one of those file-transfer tools designed for those who want to send files as conveniently as possible.
 With WeTransfer you can send files directly to your recipient.
 Simply go to the site and enter your email, the recipient’s email, and a message.
 You don’t need to sign up and can send up to 2GB of file transfers free.

-If you want more of the traditional file sharing experience then you can purchase WeTransferPro.
+If you want more of the traditional file sharing program experience then you can purchase WeTransferPro.
 WeTransfer Pro allows you to drag-and-drop 20GB worth of files and enjoy 1 TB worth of storage.

 You can track transfers to see how many times they were downloaded.
 You also get your own Pro page where you can choose five wallpapers and show off your portfolio of files.